 Her stomach plummets and her eyes dart from the closed door from the alley and the huge man with white gloves and a strange mask.

-"I don't know how to deal with this," a wispy boy with pink hair waves a knife languidly in her direction.
+"I don't know how to deal with this," a wispy person with pink hair waves a knife languidly in her direction.

-"Shut up Crona," the huge man smacks the other boy before grabbing Maka's wrists.
+"Shut up Crona," the huge man smacks the other one before grabbing Maka's wrists.

 "Get off of me," she yells and stomps on his foot with her boot.